Around 1900, electric motors and internal-combustion engines were still equally popular in automobiles.

 Despite such groundbreaking research results, these developments still did not get beyond the project stage.
 Insufficient battery power remained the major hurdle.
 All the same, the research work continued.
 During the 1980s and 1990s, Bosch worked together with automakers on numerous studies and prototypes of hybrid and electric powertrains.

 The first production cars to use Bosch hybrid technology were the VW Touareg and the Porsche Cayenne, launched in 2010.
 They were also the world’s first parallel full hybrids.
-These vehicles offer automakers a flexible, modular electrification solution that does not require a special transmission.
+In 2013, Bosch supplied the electric drive for the first time as a complete system solution for the Fiat 500e.